pushkar100/simfluxy/README.md

 ## FAQs

-1. Can we use the library instead of other tools like redux/mobx?
+1. Can we use this library instead of other tools like redux/mobx?

-If your use case does not extend beyond simple dispatches and async disptaches, then yes!
+If your use case does not extend beyond multiple reducers, simple dispatches, and async disptaches, then yes!

 2. How is async dispatch handled?